Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Domestic Violence Safety Plan Guidelines

 We also know that not all of you have access to the same agencies that are available here in the USA.
-We know that many of you live in other countries where the laws and customs don’t protect you from domestic violence, where one spouse is abusing you in violent ways.
-In some countries spousal abuse is even permitted and for some of you, your life is in even more danger if you leave your home.
+Many of you live in other countries where the laws and customs don’t protect you from domestic violence.
+In some countries spousal abuse is even permitted.
+For this reason, your life is in even more danger if you leave your home.

 Abuse is cowardly, controlling, and wrong —even if it is permitted in your country.
-And even though abuse may be allowed where you are living, or you live in the USA and you don’t feel like you can take advantage of the help that is available here (although we wish you would) there are still some ways in which you can protect yourself.
+And even though you don’t feel like you can take advantage of the help that is available here (although we wish you would) there are still some ways in which you can protect yourself.

-Below are some guidelines provided from the “National Center for Victims of Crime” that you can glean from, to use at least some of them, to help you to protect yourself if you are being abused:
+Below are some guidelines provided from the “National Center for Victims of Crime.”
+Glean through them, and use whatever will help you to protect yourself if you are being abused:

-One of the most important things you can do when developing your safety plan is to talk to a victim advocate who can help you fully consider safety issues, understand your legal rights, and identify community resources (e.g., shelters, sources of financial assistance, or food banks).
+One of the most important things you can do when developing your safety plan is to talk to a victim advocate who can help you fully consider safety issues.
+They can also help you understand your legal rights, and identify community resources (e.g., shelters, sources of financial assistance, or food banks).

 You can locate a victim advocate through a local domestic violence agency, which provides services at no-charge to victims.
 The National Crime Victim Helpline (1-800-FYI-CALL) can also help you prepare a safety plan and find victim assistance within your own community.

 The following safety suggestions have been compiled from safety plans distributed by state domestic violence coalitions from around the country.
-Following these suggestions is not a guarantee of safety, but could help improve your safety situation.
+Following these suggestions is not a guarantee of safety.
+But they could help improve your safety situation.

 Personal Safety with an Abuser:

-Identify your partner’s use and level of force so that you can assess danger to you and your children before it occurs.
+Identify your partner’s use and level of force.
+This is so that you can assess danger to you and your children before it occurs.

 Try to avoid an abusive situation by leaving.